fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 Z4  -.-> A
 ```

-The payment flow of a ERC20 token transaction :
+The payment flow of a ERC20 token transaction:

 ```mermaid
 graph LR